bcgov/vc-authn-oidc/README.md

 From here you can click the `vc-authn` option to try out the flow.
 Clicking this should redirect your browser to the VC-Authn service and display a QR-Code base challenge.

+For more interactive demos, refer to the [demo readme](demo/README.md)

 ## Project Affiliation

 This project was formed from the code with us [opportunity](https://www.bcdevexchange.org/opportunities/cwu/opp-create-a-red-hat-keycloak-identity-provider--idp--capable-of-processing-verifiable-credentials-using-decentralized-identity-technology-created-by-bc-gov-to-authorize-access-to-a-bc-government-digital-service-) executed by [Mattr](https://mattr.global) funded by [BCGov](https://www2.gov.bc.ca/).